 After uninstalling your USB turbo boosters, check that Windows can save your restore points.

-To do so, create a new file under system restore, then search for it to confirm that it is there.
+To do so, create a new file under System Restore, then search for it to confirm it is there.

 Confirm that your file is there again later.
 If your restore points keep disappearing, proceed to the next solution in this article.